 Heat oil and fry chili paste till aromatic and oil splits.

-Pour in prawn stock and another 2 cups of water.
+Pour in prawn stock and pour 2 cups of water.

 Season with salt (use sparingly as taucheo is also salty) and let it simmer.